sudograph/sudograph/README.md

 Its goal is to become the simplest way to develop applications for the IC.
 Developers start by defining a [GraphQL schema](https://graphql.org/learn/schema/) using the [GraphQL SDL](https://www.digitalocean.com/community/tutorials/graphql-graphql-sdl).
 Once the schema is defined, it can be included within a canister and deployed to the IC.
 An entire relational database is generated from the schema, with GraphQL queries and mutations enabling a variety of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations, including advanced querying over relational data.

+Sudograph should be considered somewhere between alpha and beta software.

 ## Documentation

 For full documentation, see [The Sudograph Book](https://i67uk-hiaaa-aaaae-qaaka-cai.raw.ic0.app), which is hosted entirely on the IC by the way.